 You can add and configure one or multiple payment methods from this section.
 Furthermore, you can choose whether to show payment labels, icons, and descriptions.

 Emails: The plugin has a full set of email options in this tab.
 Configure names and email addresses from which emails will be sent to members and admins.

 You can also configure when the emails should be sent.

 Marketing: The Marketing tab allows you to manage and control your email accounts and mailing lists.
 MemberPress has in-built addons for more than 10 popular email marketing services.
 You can sync your accounts with MemberPress and add the members’ email addresses to your lists.

 Info: This tab provides you with options to enter, manage, and edit your business address.

-General: The general tab has options for internationalization (language code, currency), theme compatibility, SEO, and PayWall, rewrite rules, and background jobs.
+General: The general tab has options for internationalization (language code, currency), theme compatibility, SEO, PayWall, rewrite rules, and background jobs.

-It has Authorize Search Engines option from where you can allow search engines to view your protected content as authorized members.
+It has an Authorize Search Engines option from where you can allow search engines to view your protected content as authorized members.
 With this option enabled, search engines can index your site for restricted content as well.

 Another interesting option is Paywall.
-By enabling paywall, you can display your content to all your visitors for a specified number of times before your content gets locked in.
+By enabling a paywall, you can display your content to all your visitors for a specified number of times before your content gets locked in.

 Taxes: Finally, this tab lets you enable or disable tax calculations and manage settings for tax calculations.